 humor used in this dynamic public speaking skill.

-website) from the audience can be treated the same way.
+Questions (see Funny Question and Answer Sessions article on this website) from the audience can be treated the same way.
 Dealing with

 awkward questions with pleasant humor is a dynamic public speaking skill also.
 If you've been presenting your material long enough, you can probably anticipate most of the questions that come up.
 Prepare a witty answer to each question and use it when the question arises.